 Explore Inuyama in a Beautiful Kimono

 It’s the most fun to explore Inuyama clad in a Japanese Kimono, or in the summer months a summer Kimono called Yukata.
-You can find multiple shops for Kimono rental in Inuyama’s Showa Alley.
+You can find multiple Kimono rental shops along Inuyama’s Showa Alley.

-One of them is Inuyama Biyori, which offers colorful Yukata and Kimono at reasonable prices and you don’t even need a reservation.
+One of them is Inuyama Biyori, which offers colorful Yukata and Kimono at reasonable prices with no reservation required.

 Inuyama Biyori Kimono Rental (犬山日和)